jamilruet13/idcprediction/README.md

 # invasive ductal carcinoma prediction
-The proposed Convolutional network architecture achieved the state of the art accuracy in IDC prediction using deeper architecture and data augmentation
+The proposed Convolutional network architecture achieved the state of the art accuracy in IDC prediction using deeper architecture and data augmentation<br>